 "This is a fine example of a Welshman on holiday."

 "Rather than simply a museum the The Museu Do Combatente pays tribute to and honors the members of the Portuguese armed forces who have given their lives for their country in various conflicts from their bloody involvement in WW1 through equally grisly conflicts in colonial Angola and Mozambique.
 It is located in an 18th century fort guarding the approach to Lisbon on the River Tagus and right next to the Tower of Belem. is dedicated to the men and women killed in action among the Portuguese armed forces.
+The Museu Do Combatente displays a collection of uniforms, arms, a tank, the cockpit of a Fiat G91 aircraft, widely used by the Portuguese Airforce during the Guerra do Ultramar (Colonial Wars) in Africa, many World War II vintage model aircraft and a number of pieces of artillery."

 "It's noticeable how important the armed forces regard this monument by the seriousness with which they take their guard duties.
 We watched the changing of the guard but due to time constraints we didn't actually go inside."